rabbitmq/rabbitmq-website/site/oauth2-examples-azure.md

     * Directory (tenant ID)
     * Application (client) ID

-6. Click on the **Endpoints** tab and, on the right pane that has just opened, copy the value of **OpenID Connect metadata document** (ex: `https://login.microsoftonline.com/{TENANT_ID}/v2.0/.well-known/openid-configuration`) and open it in your browser.
+6. Click on the **Endpoints** tab.
+7. On the right pane that has just opened, copy the value of **OpenID Connect metadata document** (ex: `https://login.microsoftonline.com/{TENANT_ID}/v2.0/.well-known/openid-configuration`) and open it in your browser.

     Note the value of the `jwks_uri` key (ex: `https://login.microsoftonline.com/{TENANT_ID}/discovery/v2.0/keys`), as you will also need it later to configure the `rabbitmq_auth_backend_oauth2` on RabbitMQ side.